1forh/forh-template/README.md

 `npm start` starts a server that is viewable at: `http://localhost:4000`.

-`npm run dist` does a production build and then starts a server that is viewable at: `http://localhost:4000`
+`npm run build:dist` does a production build

-`npm run deploy` to deploy to ftp server - config in `gulp/deploy.js`
+`npm run serve:dist` does a production build and then starts a server that is viewable at: `http://localhost:4000`

 All Gulp task configuration is done in `gulpfile.js/config.json`